iooe/laravel-comments/readme.md

  ```

  ## Examples
-* This repository include only bootstap template, but you can create you own UI.
+This repository include only bootstrap template, but you can create you own UI.

+This is examples of comments rendering using backend and this way have bad performance when 100+ comments on post.
+Good way is using api for get data through ajax and build UI with Vue js (or any another library).

-Build with semantic ui
+1. Build with semantic ui
 ![2222d](https://user-images.githubusercontent.com/16865573/48430226-0124c680-e799-11e8-9341-daac331236b2.png)
-Build with bootstrap 4
+2. Build with bootstrap 4
 ![3333](https://user-images.githubusercontent.com/16865573/48430227-0124c680-e799-11e8-8cdb-8dd042155550.png)

  ### Publish Config & configure (optional)